MoonWatcher582/alison_is_not_creative/README.md

 *	Movie by rating?

 @TODO - Website
-*	Create a login/sign-up page (ALISON)
+*	Create a login/sign-up page (ERIC)
 	*	Forms for logging in and signing up
 	*	Login form redirects registered users to home page
 	*	Sign up form registers valid users
 	*	Passwords will be stored as hashes
-*	Create a home page (ERIC)
+*	Create a home page
 	*	Form that allows a user to query for stats based on the form input
-*	Create a review submission page
+*	Create a rating submission page
-	*	Form allowing users to submit a new review
+	*	Form allowing users to submit a new rating
 *	Create a movie submission page (may not be needed)
 	*	Form allowing users to submit new movies
 *	Create a user page
 	*	Listing of the table of that user's data and their reviews
 	*	Search tool for getting to other user's pages
 *	Home page, user page for the logged-in user, and submission pages should be available via tabs